Lean-Agile

 It is OK for the Business Owner to say “this is now valued a 7 (i.e. lower value) than we original thought.”
 Sometimes this is because the business situation changed.
 Or it might be that after having seen the capability it’s just not as useful as it was.
 Whatever the case, we need this data to figure out how we can improve.
 Is there something we could have done to improve our communication?
 Is there something we could have done to understand the change in business environment?
 The key thing to understand is that there is no blame assignment here; the Team did not somehow fail.
 It is just data and we might be able to learn something from it.
 Metrics like the Predictability will fluctuate based changes in the Team’s ability to deliver and the changing business environment.
 We use this data in the Inspect and Adapt to help drive improvements.

 Sometimes we find that Business Owners say they do not have the time to attend a System Demo or that they need to wait on something else before providing the value.
 My feeling is that the RTE should set up a working agreement with the Business Owner where in the event that the Business Owner is unable to provide a value, the RTE will simply assign the value that was originally given.
-Like most working agreements of this time, the other side of the agreement will be that the RTE will work hard to show the value to the Business Owner so they can provide feedback.
+Like most working agreements of this type, the other side of the agreement will be that the RTE will work hard to show the value to the Business Owner so they can provide feedback.
 In general this is a bit of an anti-pattern (we want Business Owners involved as much as possible), but especially as you are establishing Trains in a new organization, it something that you will often see.

 In summary, “How do we update the Business Value?”
 Incrementally, as the PI Objective is completed.